 Sources:

-What is the Prevalence Rates of Usher Syndrome and Deafblindness?
+What are the Prevalence Rates of Usher Syndrome and Deafblindness?

 Here we note the estimates of prevalence rates of Usher syndrome and deafblindness, taken from various trusted sources (listed below).
 We then use these prevalence estimates, along with estimates of the population size at a given date, to estimate the number of people possibly affected by Usher syndrome and deafblindness in India and the world.